Monday, April 29, 2019

 I learned that James’ dad worked as a dishwasher in a local restaurant, earning minimum wage.
 The family lived in a trailer park with few amenities.
 Sometimes James and his sisters were dirty and smelly, causing other children to shun them.
 But his parents were dedicated to building a good life for their family in America.

 James' father assumed multiple menial jobs trying to earn enough to support his family.
 Finally, his odd-jobs efforts helped him build a successful landscaping business.
 Eventually, James’ mother began taking some college courses.
-Through hard work and determination, his parents were on their way to achieving the American dream for their children.
+Through hard work and determination, his parents were on their way to achieving the American dream for themselves and their children.
 After they moved to Florida, James called me to say he missed me.
 I missed him, too.

 Marissa was a seventh grader when she joined my youth choir.
 She was shy, not wanting attention drawn to her.
 She also had a learning disability which made reading difficult for her.
 But I had to discover this for myself by looking past the chip on her shoulder.
 Marissa would become angry and combative when she felt embarrassed by her disability.
 She needed help to follow a musical score but was ashamed to ask for it, rejecting it when offered.
 Although the other kids weren’t unkind to her, she just didn’t fit in.